bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

 Search for Script and stylesheet in your HTML.
-You can view this in the “Network” tab of Chrome Dev Tools, ensure that they are in the correct order.
+You can view this in the "Network" tab of Chrome Dev Tools, ensure that they are in the correct order.

 #### How